Grant Cardone Is Right: Owning a Primary Residence Usually ISN’T Smart

-A common question that seems to come back with some regularity in the personal financial circles (and here on BiggerPockets) is whether or not it’s smart to own your home.
-Here on BP, our beloved nomad Brandon Turner, who loves to grab your attention with big shiny objects, wrote an article not too long ago having something to do with the subject.
-I can’t remember the specifics about the piece, but I do remember that Brandon was selling you on home ownership being a good financial decision — but his logic was all wrong (which I helpfully, as always, let him know in the comments section).
+A common question that seems to come back with some regularity in the personal financial circles is whether or not it’s smart to own your home.
+Here on BiggerPockets, our beloved Brandon Turner once wrote an article having something to do with the subject.
+I can’t remember specifics about the piece, but I do remember that Brandon was selling you on home ownership being a good financial decision—but his logic was all wrong (which I helpfully, as always, let him know in the comments section).

 Let’s begin this conversation with the lowest common denominator.

 Don’t you all remember reading in Rich Dad Poor Dad that your house (meaning a house you buy and move into) is not an asset?
 Don’t you remember reading that all it does is cost you money every month, which makes it a liability?
 Don’t you remember reading that because all it does is cost you money, with no income to offset the cost, regardless of how many dollars it puts on your balance sheet via equity, your house is a liability?

 Brandon (and so many others) want to convince you otherwise.
 Grant Cardone, with whom I disagreed in public forum vehemently both on this blog and his TV show, as far as I know is the only public figure in the personal finance space who calls a spade a spade.
 Grant not only agrees with Rich Dad‘s major premise that a primary is a liability, but he also goes well beyond in saying that you should never, ever, ever own primary residence.

 Ben Leybovich lands somewhere in the middle.
 According to me, myself, and I, a primary is indeed a liability.
 But in some cases, I think it does make sense to own.
 More on that in a bit.